zikula-modules/Scribite/README.md

+# Deprecated

+This module has been deprecated as part of [Zikula 4 slimming diet](https://github.com/zikula/core/blob/main/ZIKULA-4.0.md).

+# Scribite

 Scribite is a module for the Zikula Application Framework that inserts a selected javascript WYSIWYG editor into textareas through the use of Zikula hooks.

+## Changes

 ### Scribite 7.0.1